 And this is how employers get stuck in the constant hiring rut.
 Constantly hiring employees who are not aligned with your company’s culture starts everyone off on the wrong foot.

-Our research has found negative consequences of this poor cultural alignment, which ultimately are the driving reasons behind employees giving their two weeks notice.
-One of the biggest negative repercussions poor cultural fit has on employees is on their mental wellbeing.
-A whopping 85% of women and 77% of men said a job with poor cultural fit has had a negative impact on their mental wellbeing.
+Our research has found negative consequences of this poor cultural alignment, which ultimately are the driving reasons behind employees giving their two weeks’ notice.
+One of the biggest negative repercussions poor cultural fit has on employees is on their mental well-being.
+A whopping 85% of women and 77% of men said a job with poor cultural fit has had a negative impact on their mental well-being.
 It doesn’t just impact the happiness of employees in their jobs…well over 70% reported it also causes a decline in motivation at work.
 (83% of women and 74% of men) 5% of women and 68% of men).
-Employee dissatisfaction is hitting your bottom line in more than ways than you realize.
+Employee dissatisfaction is hitting your bottom line in more ways than you realize.

 So why do they stick around longer?
 A good cultural fit increases their job satisfaction.
-Beyond getting a paycheck, its self-fulfillment and the satisfaction that they are working for something bigger than just themselves.
-And for those who’ve experienced a good cultural fit at work, over 90% of women and men say it has had a positive impact on mental well being and their productivity!
+Beyond getting a paycheck, it’s self-fulfillment and the satisfaction that they are working for something bigger than just themselves.
+And for those who’ve experienced a good cultural fit at work, over 90% of women and men say it has had a positive impact on mental well-being and productivity!
 Increased productivity and decreased recruiting costs – clearly a win for any employer.

 The Cultural Test

 Workzinga’s goal is to make the hiring process a better and more positive experience for everyone.
-Our assessment helps job seekers and companies find cultural matches.
-Are there personality tests out there currently used in the hiring process?
-Sure, but none of them provide the holistic view and comprehensive array of insights like Workzinga.
+Our assessment helps companies find cultural matches.
+Are there hiring assessments out there currently used in the recruiting process?
+Sure, but none of them provide the holistic view and comprehensive array of insights like our Culture Fit Assessment.
 So stop wasting time on putting up with high turnover due to poor cultural fit.
 You can start making smarter hires with Workzinga!